prabod23/EmployeeAdminPortal/README.md

 Open the .sln file in Visual Studio.

 3. Set Up the Database
-Make sure Microsoft SQL Server is running.and Make sure the connection string in appsettings.json matches your SQL Server setup:
+Make sure Microsoft SQL Server is running.
+Make sure the connection string in appsettings.json matches your SQL Server setup:

 In the Package Manager Console run
 Update-Database